oddiz/botdiz/README.md

     - Play from youtube, spotify, soundcloud
         - play discover weekly
         - play random song, backing track

-    - random game from steam
+    - random game from steam?

-    - leave channel after everyone leaves + kill music player
+    - song queue with buttons
-    - queue page with buttons
+    - help command with buttons, categorize music commands together
     - oddiz Embed Class (set color to role color, add easy way to print messages in style - even only string)

     - bot maintainer:
         - leave voice if no one is in it after x minutes